Norfolk Christian Schools

 Founded in 1952, Norfolk Christian Schools (NCS) is a private, coeducational Christian day school serving Grades K3 through 12.
 The school is recognized by the Virginia State Board of Education as an accredited school and is accredited by the Virginia Association of Independent Schools, and Southern Association of Colleges and Schools.
+NCS has three campuses.
+The original high school, an elementary school in Norfolk, and an elementary school in Virginia Beach.
+Athletically, NCS is a member of the Tidewater Conference of Independent Schools and the Virginia Independent Schools Athletic Association.